Guardian Portal

 • RSVP through the in-game calendar

-• Show up on time when committed
+• Show up on time when you've committed

 • Respect raid leadership and raid structure